 - Keep it covered in a humid or warm place for fermenting

-- After about 6 to 8 hours the batter will ferment and rise up
+- After about 6 to 8 hours, the batter will ferment and rise in warm and humid conditions.
+It may take longer in cold places.

 - Fill water in the idli cooker and bring it to a boil.